 At Isaac Newton Academy we use the Ruth Miskin Read Write Inc. Phonics programme to get children off to a flying start.
 RWI is a method of learning centred round letter sounds and phonics, and we use it to aid children in their reading and writing.
-It is used with Reception and Year 1 children who are learning to read and write, and for some Year 2 pupils who would benefit for some additional consolidation.
+It is used in Reception and Year 1 children and for some Year 2 pupils who would benefit for some additional consolidation.

 It is a complete programme taught for 45 minutes a day in Reception and Year 1.
 It has proven to develop:

 - learn to read and write letter-sound correspondences quickly

 - work effectively with a partner to articulate their learning at every step.

 Read Write Inc has proven to produce excellent results for our end of year Y1 phonics tests:

 2018 – 2019 – 97% of pupil pass the phonics screening check